Lucra-Sports/lucra-react-native-sdk/README.md

 Lucra Android Native SDK artifacts are privately hosted on https://github.com/Lucra-Sports/lucra-android.

-You will need a private access token (PAT) to pull these packages at build time.
+You will need the personal access token (PAT) created above to pull these packages at build time.

 [See how to create personal access token](#personal_token_anchor)